 - Floor mats can be a useful tool.

 This post was posted originally in Maternity Glow.
 After your baby starts to crawl, your baby is almost ready to hold a spoon themselves and start exploring their feeding journey.
-For more information about feeding and what are the best foods for your baby, check out Amara Organic Food's product choices here.
+For more information about feeding and what are the best foods for your baby, check out the best organic baby food pouches available at Amara Organic Baby Food.